Information About Your Impounded Vehicle

 If your vehicle was impounded by an officer of the University of Arizona Police Department please read carefully the information the officer provided you at the time of the impound for important instructions.
 This page provides some additional information to frequently asked questions concerning this topic.

 PLEASE NOTE: If your vehicle was impounded by another law enforcement agency you must contact that agency directly for assistance in obtaining the release of your vehicle.
 If your vehicle was impounded as evidence of a crime by UAPD, the information provided on this page DOES NOT apply to you.
-Please contact the UAPD Investigations Section for additional information regarding your vehicle.
+Please contact UAPD at 520-621-8273 and ask for the Investigations Section for additional information regarding your vehicle.

 Arizona law requires law enforcement agencies to impound (“tow”) a motor vehicle when the driver is in violation of specific provisions of the law.
 Those provisions are:

 - The driver has never been issued a license or permit in Arizona or issued a license in any other jurisdiction.

 - The driver’s driving privilege is suspended.